-The upcoming marriage of Prince Harry and Meghan Markle has given us royal fever.
+The recent marriage of Prince Harry and Meghan Markle has given us royal fever.
 But forget the Changing of the Guard; to experience majestic London, one must eat, drink and shop where the heirs do.
 Vanity Fair’s royal correspondent, Katie Nicholl, reveals their (commoner-friendly) haunts.

 It’s close to midnight at Mahiki nightclub in Mayfair and the retro hits are pounding while a throng of dancers wave their arms appreciatively at the DJ.
 Letting loose on the dance floor is a familiar figure in a baseball cap; the only giveaway this VIP visitor is sixth in line to the British throne is the two protection officers sitting at a nearby table, discreetly sipping soft drinks.

 Such is Mahiki’s popularity as a party haunt for Britain’s elite that an outpost recently opened in swanky Kensington, complete with a secret subterranean doorway that leads onto the private road adjacent to Nottingham Cottage at Kensington Palace, which club regulars Prince Harry and Meghan Markle call home.
 “The fire exit that leads onto the drive of Kensington Palace is very handy,” says owner Piers Adam, who opened the first club, in Mayfair, in 2005.
 But you don’t have to be of blue blood to party at Mahiki – it has no costly membership, no door policy and no dress code, instead touting “the more the merrier” philosophy.